-Although the Council can enter 2023/24 in a financially stable position, it is important to note that the future year projections, as has been the case in recent years, continue to indicate potentially significant deficits.
-The funding position is very uncertain but the Government have indicated that they recognise the importance of multi-year settlements in providing the stability Councils require to enable robust service and financial planning and it must be hoped that after the next general election such changes are made in the funding system.
+Although the Council can enter 2024/25 in a financially balanced position, it is important to note that the future year projections continue to indicate potentially significant deficits.
+The funding position remains very uncertain and whilst the Government have indicated that they recognise the importance of multi-year settlements in providing the stability, no financial information has been provided beyond 2024/25.
+It is hoped councils will receive the required settlement information in a timely manner for 2025/26 to enable robust service and financial planning after the next general election.

-The challenge of delivering reductions in the cost base over the medium term, in the face of post pandemic demand increases, is shared by many other councils, and has been further exacerbated by the inflationary pressures within the economy driven primarily by the war in Ukraine.
-These issues have created both service pressure and increased uncertainty undermining both the stability of the Council and that of the City and its residents.
+The challenge of delivering reductions in the cost base over the medium term, in the face of continuing demand increases, is shared by many other councils, and has been further exacerbated by the inflationary pressures within the economy.
+These issues have created both service pressure and increased uncertainty undermining both the stability of the Council and hat of the City and its residents.

-6. Revenue Outturn 2022/23
+5. Revenue Outturn 2023/24

-With regard to the 2022/23 Outturn as noted in the table below, the Council, at an overall Council level, incurred an overspend of £4.155m against budget.
+The Provisional 2023/24 Outturn was reported to Cabinet on 24 June, and, as noted in the table below, the Council, at an overall Council level incurred an underspend of £0.252m against budget which represented a small improvement form the position reported at Period 9.